Simple Swimming Strokes

 competitive swimmer using swimming strokes

-While many of us just enjoy lounging on a pool float with our sunglasses on and a drink in our hand, there are some days where knowing how to efficiently swim comes in handy.
-Whether you’ve fallen into a lake and need to get back to the boat or if you just want to show off your skills in the pool, there are some simple swimming strokes that are important to know.
-Let’s check some of them out.
+While many of us enjoy lounging on a pool float with our sunglasses on and a drink in our hand, some days, knowing how to swim efficiently comes in handy.
+Whether you’ve fallen into a lake and need to get back to the boat or just want to show off your skills in the pool, some simple swimming strokes are important to know.
+Let’s check them out.

 breaststroke guide graphic - Swimming Strokes